 From Los Angeles Times:

-Do you have a complaint about Sprint, such as hidden fees on your bill, lies by sales staff, or unsatisfactory service?
+Do you have a complaint about AT&T, such as hidden fees on your bill or unsatisfactory service?
 Take your claim to FairShake, the consumer advocacy service.